yzeroy/kalico/docs/Config_Reference.md

 #   input shapers, this parameter can be set from different
 #   considerations.
 The default value is 0, which disables input
 #   shaping for X axis.
+#   For printers with dual toolheads (dual_carriage), this parameter can
+#   be specified as a comma-separated list to provide different values for
+#   each toolhead/mode: "freq_toolhead0, freq_toolhead1" or
+#   "freq_toolhead0_primary, freq_toolhead1_primary, freq_copy, freq_mirror".
 #shaper_freq_y: 0
 #   A frequency (in Hz) of the input shaper for Y axis.
 This is
 #   usually a resonance frequency of Y axis that the input shaper